studiokicobi/wednesday-the-raven/chapters/chapter-06.md

 Madame Alouette whisked the air.

-“Can you see?
+“Can you see how it works?
 Whisk, whisk, whisk.
 Maybe we’ll never know why.
 Maybe this is just a funny day when everything could happen.”

 “I am a Maybe,” said Ella.
 “I see footprints, scratches, and a lost feather.
 I know something.
 I know why.
 I am going to find my mother.”